All Things Stewart Springs

 That's why kicking out sacred sweatlodge marked such an unspeakably shameful regression.

-Anything short of dedicated service inevitably results in chaos and discord, resurrecting the violent karma of the place's original visitors being slaughtered on and around their sanctuary land in that sorry time when, as the ugly saying of the time went, the only good injun was a dead injun.
+Anything short of dedicated service inevitably results in chaos and discord, resurrecting the violent karma created by the place's original visitors being slaughtered on and around their sanctuary land in that sometimes sorry old west time when, as the ugly saying of the time went, the only good injun was a dead injun.

 It probably can't be stressed enough: